Greenhouse Preschool Policies and Procedures

 Tuition and Fees: $7200.00 a year

 The tuition rate is conveniently broken down into 12 monthly payments of $600 a month.
 Payment is due on the first of each month and will begin on June 1 of each year.
 If the first is a weekend or a holiday, then payment will be due on the Friday before the weekend or holiday.
 The rate will remain the same every month (June-May) even if the school is closed for a holiday.
 If you or your child are ill, your payment is still expected unless other arrangements have been previously made.
 If I close the child care due to my own illness or emergency, payment will be accepted on your first contracted day back to child care.
 Payments may be made by check (made payable to Christy Zamora) or cash.
 No post-dated checks will be accepted.
 There will be a late fee of $20.00 for each day (including weekends) that payments are received late.
 If your check is returned to me for insufficient funds, you will be billed $30.00 plus all bank fees I incur as a result.
 Please do not put me in an uncomfortable position of having to ask for tuition, including late fees.
 You will be given a 30 day’s notice of any increases in your tuition fees.
 A year-end statement of all daycare fees paid during the year will be given to you in January of the next year for tax purposes.
-You will be given a 30 day's notice of any increases in tuition or fees.
+Tuition will not be refunded should you choose to terminate care.